5 Reasons Not to Return a Tenant's Security Deposit

 Each state has specific security deposit laws landlords and tenants must follow, including the reasons you can keep a tenant's security deposit.
 However, here are five of the most common reasons a tenant should not expect their security deposit to be returned.

-1. Terminating Lease Early
+1. Breaking or Terminating a Lease Early

 If a tenant breaks their lease, the landlord can keep all or part of the security deposit necessary to cover the costs associated with this breach.
 Again it will depend on the wording of your lease and the particular landlord-tenant laws in your state.
 If you have included an early termination clause in the lease the tenant signed, they will have to abide by these terms.